mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 1. Do some experimenting with data and the algorithm to get a better understanding on potential pitfalls and narrow down parameter ranges for potential brute-force optimization.
-   In an ideal world, you would do that *after* you put some data away, which could serve as some sort of "ultimate" test set, which would even be free from human bias.
+   In an ideal world, you would do that *after* you put some data away, which could serve as some sort of "ultimate" test set, which would even be free from human biases.
    But, in reality this is rarely done...
 2. Evaluate your approach using cross-validation.
    In each fold you run your *entire* approach including your chosen method for parameter optimization and/or training.